verbb/formie/docs/submissions/statuses.md

 That means different forms can enter your process in different states, depending on how they are handled internally.

 Enable rules under the form’s **Submissions** settings.
 Rules run in order; the first match wins.
 Optional conditions can limit a rule to certain answers.
-For module code when a rule cannot be expressed per form, see [Run PHP on Next vs when the form is finished](/guides/submissions-workflows/run-php-on-next-vs-when-the-form-is-finished).
+For module code when a rule cannot be expressed per form, see [Run custom code on page submit or form submit](/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit).

 Statuses are separate from whether a submission is: